The Role of Communication in Crisis Management

-Now, let’s dive into the crisis management plan and how to create one for your business.
+Now, let’s dive into the crisis management plan itself and how to create one for your business.

 How to Create a Crisis Management Plan

-Every organization has a duty of care to protect the wellbeing of their employees in and out of the office.
+Every organization has a duty of care to protect the well-being of its employees in and out of the office.
 When your people are counting on you to keep them safe from potential threats, your guarantee is only as strong as your crisis management plan.
 No matter the size or severity of a crisis, an effective plan will help you recover quickly and safely.

 It may sound silly, but choosing to have a plan is a critical first step that not every business takes.
 While it’s likely most organizations have contemplated how they would respond to a crisis, a recent survey of communication leaders found that less than half (45 percent) have a documented crisis response plan.

 Business crises will vary depending on your organization’s industry, size, and location.
-While there may be obvious threats to your company like a hurricane or winter storm, it’s important to envision worst-case scenarios so that your team can plan to meet even the most unexpected challenges such as active shooters, new government regulations that affect your operations, or illness and death.
+While there may be obvious threats to your company (e.g., hurricanes for coastal businesses, a tornado for organizations in the midwest, and winter storms for those in the Northeast), it’s important to envision worst-case scenarios so that your team can plan to meet even the most unexpected challenges that could harm your people such as active shooters or even new government regulations that could set your business back.

 After identifying all possible threats to your company, outline exactly how those threats will impact your business at every level of operations.
 Determine which employees will be affected, what damage and expenses your business will incur, and what the long-term effects of each threat will be.